w5xd/Digi-Rite/LoggerCustomization.md

     <li> COM instances an Ft8Auto object per the code in Program.cs</li>
     <li>WriteLog calls SetWlEntry on the create object</li>
 </ol>

-     ...and away we go.
+and away we go.

-     see the #region  Logger customization below
+Also see the #region  Logger customization in MainForm.cs

 This author, W5XD, is indifferent to your choice of whether to retain binary compatiblity so that your customization can serve both WriteLog